Henry Scott-Stokes

 Henry Scott-Stokes (15 June 1938 – 19 April 2022) was a British journalist who was the Tokyo bureau chief for The Financial Times (1964–67), The Times (1967-1970s?), and The New York Times (1978–83).

 He was educated at Winchester College and New College, Oxford.
 After graduating, he moved to Japan, where he became a journalist of the Tokyo bureau of The Times.
 Also around this time, he became close friends with famous Japanese author Yukio Mishima.

-He was a denier of the Nanjing Massacre.
+He was alleged to be a revisionist of the Nanjing Massacre (allegedly viewing that it shouldn’t be described as a ‘massacre’).

 He was the father of Henry Sugiyama Adrian Folliott Scott-Stokes.
 He suffered from advanced Parkinson's disease.